Richard D. Wolff: Early life and education

-To escape Nazism, Wolff's parents, both Jewish German citizens, emigrated to the United States during World War II.
-His father, a lawyer in Cologne, Germany, became a steelworker in Youngstown, Ohio.
-The family settled in New Rochelle, New York.
+Wolff's parents, both Jewish German citizens, emigrated to the United States in order to escape Nazism.
+His father, a lawyer from Cologne, Germany, was unable to practice law in the U.S., but found work as a steelworker in Youngstown, Ohio, where Richard was born in 1942.
+The family eventually settled in New Rochelle, New York, a suburb of New York City, where Wolff grew up.
 Wolff has described his European background as shaping his worldview:"Everything you expect about how the world works probably will be changed in your life, that unexpected things happen, often tragic things happen, and being flexible, being aware of a whole range of different things that happen in the world, is not just a good idea as a thinking person, but it's crucial to your survival.
 So, for me, I grew up convinced that understanding the political and economic environment I lived in was an urgent matter that had to be done, and made me a little different from many of my fellow kids in school who didn't have that sense of the urgency of understanding how the world worked to be able to navigate an unstable and often dangerous world.
 That was a very important lesson for me."Wolff earned a Bachelor of Arts, magna cum laude, in history from Harvard College in 1963.
 He studied at Stanford University with Paul A. Baran, earning a Master of Arts in economics in 1964.
 After Baran's death in 1964, Wolff transferred to Yale University, where he received a second master's degree in economics in 1966, a Master of Arts in history in 1967, and a Doctor of Philosophy in economics in 1969.
 At Yale, he worked as an instructor.
 His dissertation, "Economic Aspects of British Colonialism in Kenya, 1895–1930", was published as a book in 1974.